bide-dev/azero-wallet/README.md

 This project implements a MetaMask snap that allows you to sign & send transaction on Aleph Zero network.

+You can see a live demo of the snap [here](https://azero-snap.netlify.app/).

+To learn more about how `azero-wallet` snap works and how to integrate the snap into your web app, see the [documentation](https://bide-dev.github.io/azero-wallet/).

-To learn more about snaps, see the [MetaMask snap documentation](https://docs.metamask.io/guide/snap.html).
+To learn more about MetaMask snaps, see the [MetaMask snap documentation](https://docs.metamask.io/guide/snap.html).

 ## Overview